spacehen/cdl86/README.md

 Compact Detour Library (C)

 # Abstract
-CDL is an experimental detours library for x86_64 Linux.
+CDL is an experimental detours library written in C for x86_64 Linux.
 It allows for the interception of C/C++ functions in memory.
 These functions may be standalone or PLT (Procedure Linkage Table) calls.